clarecodess/clarecodess/README.md

 On the frontend, I'm probably building with JavaScript.
 On the backend, it's probably Python.

-Beyond work, you’ll find me dabbling as a home chef, leading my wellness community—theWellNest or managing the <a href=https://kuvaafrica.org/>Kuva Africa</a> community where I empower other African women with resources in tech, business, leadership and wellness.
+Beyond coding, you’ll find me managing the <a href=https://kuvaafrica.org/>Kuva Africa</a> community where I empower other African women with resources in tech, business, leadership and wellness.